tensorflow/tensorflow/tensorflow/docs_src/install/install_windows.md

     Ensure that you append the relevant Cuda pathnames to the `%PATH%` environment variable as described in the NVIDIA documentation.
   * The NVIDIA drivers associated with CUDA Toolkit 8.0.
-  * cuDNN v6 or v6.1.
+  * cuDNN v6.1.
 For details, see
     [NVIDIA's documentation](https://developer.nvidia.com/cudnn).
     Note that cuDNN is typically installed in a different location from the other CUDA DLLs.
 Ensure that you add the directory where you installed